 Mark Mobius earned a bachelor's and master's degrees from Boston University, and a Doctor of Philosophy (Ph.
 D) in economics and political science from the Massachusetts Institute of Technology.
 He has spent more than 40 years working in emerging markets all over the world.
 He joined Franklin Templeton in 1987 as president of Templeton Emerging Markets Fund, Inc. In 1999, he was appointed joint chairman of the Global Corporate Governance Forum Investor Responsibility Taskforce of the World Bank and Organization for Economic Cooperation and Development.
 Mark Mobius was the Executive Chairman of Templeton Emerging Markets Group, which directs the analysts of Franklin Templeton's 18 emerging market offices and manages the emerging markets’ portfolios.
 Starting February 1, 2018, he is a Partner of Mobius Capital Partners Ltd.

-Mark Mobius was first elected as OMV Petrom Supervisory Board member by the Ordinary General Meeting of Shareholders dated April 29, 2010.
+Mark Mobius was appointed as member of OMV Petrom Supervisory Board as of 29 April 2010.

 |Jochen Weise* (1956) – Member of Supervisory Board